-- 1. ^ Nursing / Allied Health.
+- 1. ^Nursing / Allied Health.
 As with all of rural America, western and central Kansas face a critical shortage of nurses and related health care professionals.
 Consistent with KBOR priorities, the partnership will broaden access and increase the number of qualified nursing and allied health graduates.
-Using focused advising, we will ensure all students who wish to work in health care find a career pathway commensurate with their skills and interests. - 2. ^ Agriculture.
+A dedicated advising staff will ensure all students who wish to work in health care find a career pathway commensurate with their skills and interests. - 2. ^Agriculture.
 As the Fort Hays Department of Agriculture rightly notes, no business is more critical than our food supply.
-Worldwide need and competition demands our agricultural industry be the best there is.
-Each of our three institutions is already intensely embedded in the agricultural community, but working collaboratively with our industry partners, the range of courses and programs from ag tech and machine maintenance to precision agriculture to programs in agronomy, agriculture, animal science, ag business, and more together with a range of certifications from individual course certificates to Masters degrees ensures we will serve every educational aspect of the industry at every level of need.
+Worldwide need and competition demands our agricultural industry be the best.
+Each of our three institutions enjoys strong connections in ag economy of Kansas, but working collaboratively with our industry partners, we can do more.
+Programs and courses in fields including ag tech, machine maintenance, precision agriculture, animal science, ag business, together with a range of certifications from individual course certificates to masters degrees, ensures our level of service extends across every educational aspect of the industry.

-3. ^ Construction / Construction Management.
+3. ^Construction / Construction Management.
 There are few areas where the demographic challenges facing rural America are more acute than in the building trades.
-There are fewer people entering the industry, but at the same time, many of our most skilled and knowledgeable workers are retiring.
-Yet, there can be no growth without this expertise.
+There are fewer people entering the industry at a time when many of the most skilled and knowledgeable workers are retiring.
+Growth is simply impossible without this expertise.
 By integrating our technical construction programs with construction management and related business courses, we will expand access, ensuring we serve the industry at all levels and at whatever point each individual finds themselves in their career pathway.